jlinoff/rsa_demo/README.md

 4. Algorithm compromise - An attacker figures out a vulnerability in one or more of the underlying algorithms.
 This is the main reason that you should never use tools and libraries (like the ones in this demo) for secure communications.
 You want battle tested tools that are under constant scrutiny by experts to detect and fix vulnerabilities.

 ### Mitigation
-Here are some of the mitigation tactics.
+Here are some of the mitigation tactics for the vulnerabilities in the previous section.

 1. The probability of system hacks can be reduced by good security hygiene.
 2. The probability of MITM attacks can be reduced by using certificates.